 Condemned as immoral when it was first published, this novel reflects the conflict Goethe felt between his respect for the conventions of marriage and the possibility of spontaneous passion.

 For more than seventy years, Penguin has been the leading publisher of classic literature in the English-speaking world.
 With more than 1,700 titles, Penguin Classics represents a global bookshelf of the best works throughout history and across genres and disciplines.
 Readers trust the series to provide authoritative texts enhanced by introductions and notes by distinguished scholars and contemporary authors, as well as up-to-date translations by award-winning translators.

-Before he was thirty, Goethe had proven himself a master of the novel, the drama, and lyric poetry.
-But even more impressive than his versatility was his unwillingness ever to settle into a single style or approach; whenever he used… More about Johann Wolfgang Von Goethe
+Before he was thirty, Johann Wolfgang von Goethe had proven himself a master of the novel, drama, and lyric poetry.
+But even more impressive than his versatility was his unwillingness ever to settle into a single style or approach; whenever… More about Johann Wolfgang von Goethe

 Published by Penguin Classics Oct 26, 1978| 304 Pages| ISBN 9780140442427